c7/c7.se/site/_posts/2012-03-18-from-ruby-to-lisp.markdown

 {% highlight ruby %}
 # Ruby
-if 4 > 3 && 3 > 2
-  puts "4 is greater than 3, and 3 is greater than 2"
+puts "4 is greater than 3, and 3 is greater than 2" if 4 > 3 && 3 > 2
-end
 {% endhighlight %}

 ### Learn more about newLISP